-There are 3 different types of denture materials available and all have their own uses which vary for every Client.
+There are 3 different types of denture materials available and all have their own uses which vary for every client.
 We use the latest Valplast flexible acrylic dentures.
 Valplast dentures are the most comfortable, flexible, easy to maintain dentures available.
-Other options available are standard acrylic and chrome dentures and we will suggest the most appropriate denture after an initial consultation.
+Other options available are standard acrylic and chrome dentures and we will suggest the most appropriate denture after an initial consultation with you.

 These are the most economical way to replace missing teeth and are very easy to add to.
-Eg if you have one or several gaps and think that the remaining teeth may also be lost in time then an acrylic denture is one way to have the flexibility of adding teeth without breaking the bank.
+For example, if you have one or several gaps and think that the remaining teeth may also be lost in time then an acrylic denture is one way to have the flexibility of adding teeth without breaking the bank.
 They can look very natural.
-Used for replacing 1, a few or all of your teeth and can be quicker to construct – sometimes can be done in a single week (temporary dentures only)
+Acrylic dentures are often used for replacing one, a few or all of your teeth and can be quicker to construct – sometimes can be done in a single week (temporary dentures only).